ethereumclassic/ethereumclassic.github.io/content/blog/2023-03-28-why-does-ethereum-classic-have-value/index.md

 ETC is incredibly valuable for users globally.

-Because it is a proof of work blockchain, with a fixed monetary policy, and smart contracts, it provides something that the world will increasingly demand as time passes by: Unstoppability.
+Because it is a proof-of-work blockchain with a fixed monetary policy and smart contracts, ETC provides something that the world will increasingly demand as time passes: unstoppability.

 The fact that ETC is truly decentralized, trust minimized, and thus censorship resistant, permissionless, and immutable is of an incalculable value for millions across the planet.